torchbox/verdant-rca/README.md

 When the homepage 2018 redesign happened, there was a need to use another carousel, slick, in order to use the centre mode functionality.

-### Navigation

-See `statics/js/nav.js`.

-The new navigation (as of the 2018 redesign) uses a combination of a prioity nav pattern with a mega menu.
-In order to achieve this, the markup for the priority navigation elements is repeated, including all of the submenus.
-This is quite a bit of extra code per page load, and should probably be subject to further performance testing, but budget did not allow.

-The mobile menu uses a library called dl-menu, which has been used since the beginning.
-This provides the javascript for the mobile mega menu with a back button as you drill down.

-The desktop menu uses the same markup, but completely different functionality.
-There is custom javascript to reveal elements as you hover over them in the mega menu.
-In order to achieve this, when the desktop menu is initialised it calculates the maximum possible height of all the submenus.
-This means that care needs to be taken when adjusting CSS for the menu - any changes that might affect the height of the menus before it is revealed (e.g. display, width etc) should be avoided.

-Harvey is used (as it is throughout the site) in order to switch between the desktop and mobile versions of the menu as the screen resizes.